See our peer-reviews journal articles, book chapters, book reviews, newsletters and letters.

 Peer-reviewed journal articles

-Neale, Jo, Grivska, K., Meadows, Robert, Nettleton, Sarah (forthcoming) ‘I don’t stress about it anymore’.
-Perceptions of non-problematic sleep amongst people in residential treatment for substance use disorders, Journal of substance Use
+Neale, Jo, Grivska, K., Meadows, Robert, Nettleton, Sarah (2019) ‘I don’t stress about it anymore’.
+Perceptions of non-problematic sleep amongst people in residential treatment for substance use disorders, Journal of substance Use 24(4), pp.439-444.

 Neale J, Vitoratou S, Lennon P, Meadows R, Nettleton S, Panebianco D, Strang J, Marsden J (2018) Development and early validation of a patient reported outcome measure to assess sleep amongst people experiencing problems with alcohol or other drugs, Sleep 41 (4) zsy013 pp. 1-14 Oxford University Press